Insidethemind/Node-Society/CONTRIBUTING.md

 Thank you for your interest in contributing to the Node Society community.

 This repository is focused on sharing educational Houdini files.
-Please read the guidelines below before submitting any content.
+Please review the following guidelines before submitting any content.

 ---